New Hampshire Gun Violence

-The data in this report includes all deaths classified by the CDC with firearms as the "mechanism."
-It includes all intents—both homicides and suicides.
+The data in this report includes all deaths in New Hampshire classified by the Centers for Disease Control and Prevention (CDC) with firearms as the "mechanism."
+It includes all intents—both homicides and suicides in New Hampshire.
 Despite much of the national focus on homicide gun deaths, roughly two-thirds of all firearm-related deaths are suicides.

-How does gun violence vary by sex in Colorado?
+How does gun violence vary by sex in New Hampshire?

-How do victims of gun violence differ by race in Colorado?
+How do victims of gun violence differ by race in New Hampshire?

-How does gun violence vary by intent in Colorado?
+How does gun violence vary by intent in New Hampshire?

 When analyzing gun-related deaths, it's important to keep in mind that mortality statistics can also be broken down by intent.
 The landscape of gun-related homicides looks very different from gun-related suicides.
 In some cases, states with extremely high rates of gun-related suicide have low rates of gun-related homicides.